markviola/the-odin-project/11-more-ruby-problems-4/README.md

-#10 - More Ruby Problems 4
+#11 - More Ruby Problems 4

 Two more general general programming problems, using Ruby, that focuses on using recursion to solve problems.
 The two problems to be recreated are the Fibonacci Sequence and Merge Sort.

 ####1 - Fibonacci Sequence

-Create a program that request an integer, n, and prints the nth value in the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
+Create a program that request an integer, n, and prints the 1 to n numbers in the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
 The Fibonacci sequence sums each number with the one before it.

 ######To run:
 ```